Sometimes, it can be really hard to unplug everything you need to in order to be successful at beating your OhmHour forecast and earning points.

 A Wi-Fi Smart Plug is a great way to jump start your connected home.
 It’s a simple-to-use device that you can plug into any open outlet, giving you control of whatever is plugged into it.

-With the TP-LINK Smart Plug with Energy Monitoring HS-110, you can easily turn devices on and off right from your phone or tablet, create simple schedules for your home’s devices, or connect the plug to OhmConnect so whatever is plugged in gets automatically shut off when an #OhmHour starts.
+With the a wifi-enabled smart plug, you can easily turn devices on and off right from your phone or tablet, create simple schedules for your home’s devices, or connect the plug to OhmConnect so whatever is plugged in gets automatically shut off when an OhmHour starts.

 We realized that we can help you save more energy automatically by providing high quality WiFi thermostats, electric car chargers, and smart plugs at very low cost.